Fallen-Breath/tweakermore/docs/document-en_us.md

 Automatically fill the opened container with the most numerous item stack in your inventory

-iff the item stack is the only most numerous one
+if the item stack is the only most numerous one

 and then close the container